wasmCloud/wasmcloud.com/community/2023-03-22-community-meeting.md

 ### Agenda
 General note: this meeting is going to be light with a good portion of the core maintainers away at Wasm I/O or traveling.
 Nonetheless, very exciting updates!
-- v0.62.0 update with wasmcloud, wasm components, and wasmtime
+- v0.62.0 release candidates, libwasmcloud NIF

 <!--truncate-->